2026-2027 SEASON AUDITIONS

 *Our rehearsal processes vary in length, but are longer than the typical 4 weeks and as long as 3 months; we do this because we relish the chance to build an ensemble and really live with a play for a season before mounting it for an audience.
 What does this look like?
 For the first portion of time, we rehearse just once or twice a week to play and experiment together.
 During this time, we’re learning technique, experimenting with tools that may or may not make their way into the final process, and building a common vocabulary together as an ensemble.
 The final 5 weeks are a more traditional rehearsal schedule of five or six times a week.
 While monetary compensation begins in this last leg of the rehearsal process, our actors receive other forms of compensation through getting to work with guest artists who teach technique during the earlier process weeks and gaining an arsenal of new tools to enhance their craft.
 Will we ask you to work differently?
 Yes.
 Will it be a rewarding experience?
 Also yes.

 *All roles are paid.
 We hire both Equity and non-Equity actors.
-We anticipate utilizing 3-5 Tier One Guest Artist Equity contracts for the season.
+Equity contracts will utilize the Category 1, Tier A Single Engagement Agreement.
 Non-Equity compensation will be $700.

-*The auditions will be observed by Seat of the Pants directors, assistant directors, and producers: Chris Bohan, Scott Esposito, Jeannine Gaskin, Craig Joseph, Zyrece Montgomery, and Kadijah Wingo.
+*The auditions will be observed by Seat of the Pants directors, producers, and assistant directors: Craig Joseph, Michael Glavan, Jeannine Gaskin, Scott Esposito, Katherine Nash, and Lisa Wiley.

-*Unless you elect not to be, everyone who auditions will also be considered for our Salon Series of new play readings we’ll be doing over the course of the year.
+*Unless you elect not to be, all non-equity actors who audition will also be considered for our Salon Series of new play readings we’ll be doing over the course of the year (paid) and a special Fourth of July reading we’ll be doing for the City of Westlake at Clague Playhouse (unpaid).

 *Seat of the Pants is committed to fostering creative spaces that are accessible, inclusive, and equitable.
 There are some roles in this season that necessitate a specific cultural or racial life experience; those are noted in the breakdown.
 Beyond those specific roles, we want to acknowledge that, while all the characters in these shows present on a cis-gendered binary, this is not at all a mandate for the actors we hire.
 Please submit for any and all roles you are comfortable with and interested in portraying.